MartinaPastor/SQL_for_data_analysis/README.md

 # SQL for Data Analysis

-This repository contains part of the open-ended SQL analysis for funnels and churn rates of the [Codecademy](https://www.codecademy.com/) course on Data Analysis.
+This repository contains part of the open-ended SQL analysis for funnels, churn rates, and touch attribution of the [Codecademy](https://www.codecademy.com/) course on Data Analysis.

 ## Funnel Analysis